+- Alt 1 Decomm to Pre-Project: +2

-Alt 2 - Full RTS: 0
+- Alt 2 Full RTS: 0

-Alt 3 - Partial RTS: +1
+- Alt 3 Partial RTS: +1

-Alt 4 - Decomm to SWC: +2
+- Alt 4 Decomm to SWC: +2

 EWEB has fielded some public concerns about water quality as it relates to the dewatered canal.
 During the dry weather season, there are locations with essentially stagnant stormwater that tend to grow algae and breed insects.
 EWEB is currently conducting a comprehensive water quality assessment, including ongoing monitoring work, and expects that water quality issues can be appropriately mitigated in any of the alternatives.